-- Humic and fulvic acids obtained from leonardite are allowed. - Humic and fulvic acids obtained from the purification of drinking water are allowed, while humic and fulvic acids obtained from the purification of waste water are not allowed. - Humic and fulvic acids obtained from natural substances mentioned in Annex I of Reg.
-889/2008 with thermal or physical processes are also permitted. - Extraction with potassium compounds (e.g. potassium hydroxide, KOH; potassium chloride, KCl) is allowed.
+- Humic and fulvic acids obtained from natural substances mentioned in the relevant Annexes of the organic regulation with thermal or physical processes are also permitted. - Extraction with potassium compounds (e.g. potassium hydroxide, KOH; potassium chloride, KCl) is allowed.
 However, the evaluation team may reject products which contain excessive amounts of potassium deriving from the extraction agents.
+In particular, such products may not be marketed as potassium fertilisers.
 Manufacturers may be asked to provide the necessary data for this point to be verified. - Extraction agents with nitrogen compounds (e.g. ammonia, nitrate, urea) are not allowed.

-3.6.3 Biochar
+3.7.3 Biochar

-Biochar is mentioned in Annex I of Reg.
-889/2008, with restrictions on raw materials used for manufacture and on contaminants present in the final product.
+Biochar is mentioned in the relevant Annexes, with restrictions on raw materials used for manufacture and on contaminants present in the final product.

-- Raw materials are limited to - plant materials which have not been treated post-harvest, i.e. wood which has not been treated post harvest; - plant materials which have not been treated with pesticides (e.g. Miscanthus); - plant products and by-products from organic production.
+- Raw materials are limited to - plant materials which have not been treated post-harvest, i.e. wood which has not been treated post harvest; - plant materials which have not been treated with pesticides (e.g. Miscanthus); - plant products and by-products from organic production. - Applicants must submit an analysis of PAHs in the final product.
+The analysis may not be older than 12 months at the time of submission.
+The level of PAHs may not exceed 4 mg/kg dry matter.
+The analysis must be done according to the methods specified by the European Biochar Certificate (extraction with toluene).